FRACerqueira/PromptPlus/docs/index.md

 ### Symbols
 [**Top**](#help)

-PromptPlus has a configurable symbos with Unicode support (Multi-byte characters and Emoji😀🎉) and Fallback.
+PromptPlus has a configurable symbos with Unicode support and Fallback.

 - MaskEmpty
     - Symbol : ■